 Adventurous investor

-If you’re comfortable with higher levels of risk in pursuit of stronger long‑term growth potential, you might prefer an approach where the value of your investment caouldmove quickly and significantly over time.
+If you're open to higher risk in pursuit of long-term growth potential, you might prefer an approach where investment values can move quickly and significantly over time.

 What this might mean for you